The Acorn

 Appendix 1: Emancipation Day recognizes end of slavery in Canada

-Appendix 2: Prime Minister apologizes for anti-Black racism experienced by No. 2 Construction Battalion
+Appendix 2: Prime Minister apologizes for anti-Black racism experienced

 End Note